We’re not quite out of the cold & flu season just yet.

 - Figures show that direct medical costs due to the flu and cold averaged $10.4 billion annually (2).
 Projected lost earnings due to illness and loss of life amounted to $16.3 billion annually (2).
 The total economic burden of annual influenza epidemics is $87.1 billion (2).

-Here are a few ideas for you in case you do get a late cold or flu.
+Here are a few ideas and natural cold remedies for you in case you do get a late cold or flu.

 Wash your hands:

 The transmission of common cold infections is mostly through hand-to-hand contact rather than spread by droplets (1).
 Furthermore, cold viruses can survive on surfaces for several hours.
 Hands can readily become contaminated after contact with such surfaces.
 This makes hand washing “crucial in preventing the spread of colds” (3).

 Studies using high doses of zinc (>75 mg/day, as zinc acetate lozenges) consistently found that colds were shortened by 42% as a result of the zinc lozenges (4).
 Specifically, zinc acetate lozenges improved multiple symptoms of a cold.
 They shortened the duration of nasal discharge by 34%, nasal congestion by 37%, sneezing by 22%, scratchy throat by 33%, sore throat by 18%, hoarseness by 43%, and cough by 46% (5).
 Zinc lozenges shortened the duration of muscle ache by 54%, but there was no difference in the duration of headache and fever (5).
 These studies started zinc treatment within 24 hours of the onset of a cold so it is best to use zinc lozenges at the earliest sign of a cold (5).